Eventstream

 Path is the unit of analysis — an ordered sequence of events that all analysis tools (transition graph, step matrix, funnel, path metrics) operate on.
 What counts as a path is defined by the path_col you choose, not fixed by the library:

 path_col="user_id"— a path is the whole user journey.
-If you come from Amplitude or Mixpanel, this is the closest match to how those tools group events by user.path_col="session_id"— a path is a single session.- Any other identifier works too: paths can be individual checkout attempts, support tickets, or arbitrary trajectory fragments, as long as each fragment has its own ID column.
+If you come from Amplitude or Mixpanel, this is the closest match to how those tools group events by user.path_col="session_id"— a path is a single session.

-Every widget and most data processors accept a path_col override, so the same eventstream can be analysed at user grain and at session grain without rebuilding it.
+Every widget and most data processors accept a path_col override, so the same eventstream can be analysed at user grain and at session grain without rebuilding it — but path_col must be one of the columns declared in path_cols (see schema below); passing any other column raises an error.

 Creating an Eventstream